-30. Sampling methodologies have been considered as part of a project funded by the Global Environment Facility for the development of a plan for global monitoring of human exposure to and environmental concentrations of mercury.
+35. Sampling methodologies have been considered as part of a project funded by the Global Environment Facility for the development of a plan for global monitoring of human exposure to and environmental concentrations of mercury.
 Standardized sampling methodologies are available, including for air (both active and passive sampling, as well as wet deposition), biota (sampling of muscle tissue for total mercury) and human biomonitoring (with the choice of matrix dependent on the type of mercury exposure experienced by the population in question).
 Moreover, some countries have standard sampling and analysis methods for other environmental media, such as soil.
 [A reference to a soon-to-be-published report containing WHO protocols and other standardized sampling methodologies will be inserted here once it is available.]

-31. Sampling methodologies include one where land is divided into small sections and the soil in the centre of each section is sampled, and another where sampling points are determined using a conceptual site model.
+36. Sampling methodologies include one where land is divided into small sections and the soil in the centre of each section is sampled, and another where sampling points are determined using a conceptual site model.
 Depending on temperature and the container used to transport the soil samples from the sampling site to a place where they are analysed, mercury could volatilize, leading to inaccurate assessments.
-There is also an ISO standard for soil sampling (ISO 18400).
+There are also ISO standards for sampling soil (ISO 18400-102) soil gas (ISO 18400-204 and groundwater (ISO 566

-32. Once the assessment has established the risk, such as the presence or absence of an exposure route, it is important to prioritize the work required to manage the risk.
-In other words, a determination needs to be made as to whether the land requires immediate remediation or whether it would be sufficient to pay special attention to the risk of diffusing the contamination by disturbing the contaminated soil - by construction work, for example.
+Once sampling results, prove contamination (of soil, groundwater, surface water or sediments) 37 it is important to understand possible pathways and exposure routes for deciding and prioritizing the work required to manage the risk.
+In other words, a determination needs to be made as to whether the land requires immediate remediation, further investigation or whether land-use restrictions would be sufficient to pay special attention to the risk of diffusing the contamination by disturbing the contaminated soil - by construction work, for example.
+See section D and E